naore/docker/ubuntuserver/readme.md

-alpine server with ssh, project v, and $$
+ubuntu server with ssh, project v, and $$

 mount {your/pv/config}:/v.json